-We completed two acquisitions in the second quarter and one in the first quarter of 2012.
-No acquisitions were completed in the third quarter of 2012.
-In 2011, during the same period, we completed one acquisition in the first quarter and one in the third quarter.
+No acquisitions were completed in the first quarter of 2013.
+We completed one acquisition in the first quarter and one in the second quarter of 2012.
 These acquisitions were not material, individually or in the aggregate, and were "tucked-in" with existing operations.
 Our consolidated balance sheet includes preliminary allocations of the purchase price to the assets acquired and liabilities assumed based on estimates of fair value, pending completion of final valuation and purchase price adjustments.
 The results of operations of acquisitions are included in our consolidated financial statements from their respective acquisition dates.
 Additional contingent purchase price ("earn-out") has been or will be paid if certain acquisitions achieve predetermined profitability targets.